solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Azure_MySQL.md

 For most use cases, Azure PaaS MySQL allows developers to focus on application development and deployment, instead of OS and RDBMS management, patching, and security.

 As the image below demonstrates, Azure Resource Manager handles resource configuration, meaning that standard Azure management tools, such as the CLI, PowerShell, and ARM templates, are still applicable.
-This is commonly refered to as the *control plane*.
+This is commonly referred to as the *control plane*.

 For managing database objects and access controls at the server and database levels, standard MySQL management tools, such as [MySQL Workbench](https://www.mysql.com/products/workbench/), still apply.
 This is known as the *data plane*.